A STORY THAT BRINGS EVERYONE TOGETHER

 There are four primary negative emotions—anger, fear, sadness, and anxiety - which can neurologically translate into determination, courage, appreciation for life, and excitement.

 When we know who we are and why we are here, we walk in power.
 We can endure life's pain when there is a deep knowing that we have amazing value and incredible purpose.
 Everything can be seen through the lens that this is a developing of my character.
-While we should avoid unnecessary suffering the mind creates, pain is sometimes inevitable.
 Let it make us both more compassionate and resilient.

 Contact Us